BSU-Spatial-Data-in-R/assignment-4/README.md

-# assignment-3
+# assignment-4
 This is the third assignment of the semester for HES 597.

 ## Learning objectives for this assignment are:
-- Introduce common vector operations using `sf`
+- Introduce common raster operations using `terra`
-- Integrate `tidyverse` verbs into spatial workflows
+- Begin using functional programming for repetitive operations